-A new development is always a tough one too, because typically it’s driven by a private entity, and their main goal is to get the development up and going to make money.
+A new development is always a tough one, too, because typically it’s driven by a private entity, and their main goal is to get the development up and going to make money.
 They don’t really want to spend a whole lot of money on the public improvements that are needed based on a private development.
 I think it goes back to looking at serving the community as a whole and making safety a highlighted item for this private development within the public right-of-way that’s adjacent to it.
-Because, within their own development, they’re always looking at onsite of having safety features of keeping the people within their property safe, but then it gets excluded once they cross that public right-of-way line, which it’s unfortunate.
+Because, within their own development, they’re always looking at onsite having safety features of keeping the people within their property safe, but then it gets excluded once they cross that public right-of-way line, which is unfortunate.
 If we can keep that dialogue going with that private development.
 Let’s extend, you are providing a level of safety outside of your property line.

 Mark Perington (8:36)

 Yeah, I think that’s a really good point.
 I think at the end of the day, it’s the public and taxpayers driving around out there.
 Whether they’re going into a site, whether they’re driving down the road going by a site, it’s still an impact and a reality on all of them.
 It’s something important that we consider.
 Do you have any specific examples or thoughts as you consider the mix of traffic at an intersection of all kinds and all modes?
 How that can impact what you’re considering when you’re choosing a type of traffic control?

 Yeah, it definitely gets a context for the intersection and a feel for your typical users.
 Maybe if there was an upgrade to the intersection, you may attract different types of users.
 Consider the most vulnerable users first and what we can do to that intersection to take that vulnerability out of those users.

 The type of traffic control we have at an intersection kind of changes the driver and vehicle characteristics, stop signs versus signals, that type of thing.
 Maybe, you’d comment on that a little bit?